 Our drop-off areas are available to ensure our passengers can travel to the airport quickly.
 You can drop off passengers directly opposite the terminal, so they can go straight to check in and departures.

-The full charges to use the quick pick up and drop of facility are:
+The full charges to use the quick pick up and drop off facility

 Picking Up Passengers from Glasgow Airport